corabank/newrelic-exporter/README.md

-api.service                 | Define section of API to limit requests to (applications, mobile, etc) api.include-apps            | List of applications to query (optional). [] api.use-only-summary        | Use only summary metrics, default false api.include-metric-filters  | List of metric groups to filter by to reduce number of API calls (optional). ["WebTransactionTotalTime", "Errors/all"] api.include-values          | List of values to filter by to reduce number of API calls (optional) web.listen-address          | Address to listen on for web interface and telemetry.
+api.service                 | Define section of API to limit requests to (applications, mobile, etc) api.include-apps            | List of applications to query (optional). [] api.use-only-summary        | Use only summary metrics, default false api.include-metric-filters  | List of metric groups to filter by to reduce number of API calls (optional).
+Ex. ["WebTransactionTotalTime", "Errors/all"] api.include-values          | List of values to filter by to reduce number of API calls (optional).
+Ex. ["requests_per_minute", "errors_per_minute"] web.listen-address          | Address to listen on for web interface and telemetry.
 Port defaults to 9126. web.telemetry-path          | Path under which to expose metrics. debug.proxy-address         | Proxy settings for debugging